MUSA-620-Spring-2018/course-materials/README.md

 There is one required final project at the end of the semester.
 Homework will be assigned before the close of class and will be due at the end of the following week’s class.
 Five of the homework assignments will be explicitly required.
 The remainder are optional, but will count toward the participation component of your final grade.

 For the final project, students will replicate the pipeline approach on a dataset (or datasets) of their choosing.
 The final deliverable will be a web-based data visualization and accompanying description including a summary of the results and the methods used in each step of the process (collection, storage, analysis and visualization).
+[Description of last year's final project assignment.](https://github.com/MUSA-620-Fall-2017/final-project)

+Assignment Q&A:
+- If you get stuck, the first step should always be to see if you can find the answer to your question online.
+In particular, [Stack Overflow](https://stackoverflow.com/), [Stack Exchange: GIS](https://gis.stackexchange.com/), and the rest of the Stack Exchange family are great resources.
+- You are encouraged to ask [and answer] questions via the Slack channel as opposed to email, in case other students will have also have the same question.
+- Evan and I are available for in depth discussion about assignment during office hours.

 #### GRADING